 "The Atomic Spectra Database (ASD) contains data for atom and ion transitions, and energy levels.
 Lines are included for the first 99 elements in the periodic table.
 The energy level tables also contain ionization limits.
 ASD contains data on about 950 spectra, with about 144,400 lines from 0.4 to 5,000,000 angstroms in wavelength, plus about 77,000 energy levels."

 "Three databases of diatomic, triatomic, and hydrocarbon molecules were originally published as spectral tables in the Journal of Physical and Chemical Reference Data.
 Each covers primarily the microwave region with some data for the radio frequency region.
 Rotational spectral lines for 121 diatomic molecules, 55 triatomic molecules, and 91 hydrocarbons have been tabulated.
 The isotopic molecular species, assigned quantum numbers, observed frequency, estimated measurement uncertainty, and reference are given for each transition."

 Version 4.1 provides "access to the energies of many photoelectron and Auger-electron spectral lines.
 Resulting from a critical evaluation of the published literature, the database contains over 22,000 line positions, chemical shifts, doublet splittings, and energy separations of photoelectron and Auger-electron lines.
 A highly interactive program allows the user to search by element, line type, line energy, and many other variables.
 Users can easily identify unknown measured lines by matching to previous measurements."

-Database for organic structures and their NMR spectra.
+Database of over 40K organic structures and their NMR spectra.
 It allows for spectrum prediction as well as for searching spectra, structures and other properties.
 It features peer-reviewed submission of datasets by users.
 (Univ. of Koeln)